WajsBartosz/ParkingApp/README.md

     git clone https://github.com/WajsBartosz/ParkingApp.git

-Navigate into Deployment folder
+Navigate into IoT/terraform folder

-Before running any script, be sure that you are logged into Azure CLI.
-To do it type
+Before running any script, be sure that you are logged into Azure CLI and you have exported Subscription ID.
+To do it type two commands

     az login
+    export ARM_SUBSCRIPTION_ID=$(az account show --query id --output tsv)

 After logged in, open main.tf in any text editor and add login and password mysql database in lines 27 and 28.
 After change it should look like this